dibope/mcserverstarter/README.md

 2. Rename `selenium.yml` to `selenium_new.yml`
 3. Rename `selenium_working.yml` to `selenium.yml`
 4. Commit the changes
+- Still stuck?
+Open an Issue in this repository
 - my discord `dibope5834_95850`
 ---

 ## How It Works

 1. It installs **Chrome browser** and **Python**
-2. The **Selenium script** opens Chrome, goes to Seedloaf, logs in with your credentials, optionally saves login session if you enable in discord
+2. The **Selenium script** opens Chrome, goes to Seedloaf, logs in with your credentials, optionally saves login session if you enable in discord or github
-4. It clicks the Start/Stop button automatically and closes
+4. It clicks the Start/Stop button and closes

----

-## Support

-- Having issues?
-Check [Common Problems](#common-problems) first
-- Still stuck?
-Open an Issue in this repository
-- For Discord bot help, use the `/help` command in Discord
-- my discord `dibope5834_95850`
 ---